 Is refined almond oil better?

-Cold-pressed almond oil – like the one produced by Erbology – is artisan oil that retains all flavour.
+Cold-pressed almond oil – like the one that Erbology makes – is artisan oil that retains all flavour.
 Because the way that this oil is processed is not as harsh, all the valuable nutritional advantages are left intact.

 Erbology also uses only organic almonds, grown without herbicides or pesticides sprayed onto the trees.
 This means that the almond passes the health benefits directly onto you with much less toxic interference.
 According to the US Department of Agriculture, non-organic almonds are often sprayed with chemicals including neurotoxins, hormone disruptors, and carcinogens.(6)